 - People who claim to be one of our mother's students but who only spent a few hours or days with our Mum (and sometimes not even in a weaving class!).

 - Those who know very little at all about weaving but claim to be 'a weaver who learned with the Hetet whānau'.

 We know of one carver who spent two weeks with our Dad but, when applying for a carving job, claimed he "learned with Rangi Hetet".
 Dad shakes his head anytime he thinks about that.

 It takes time to properly learn a skill such as weaving or carving, and it takes time to develop a meaningful relationship with someone who you can truly say is your teacher.

 - Those who learn with a teacher and go on to share what they learned from that teacher with others (ie their own students or followers) without first speaking with their own teacher about it.

-- Those who sign up to one of our online classes and think it's ok to share their login with others; or our video lessons with people who are not signed up to the course with us or use our content in their own teaching.
+- Those who sign up to one of our online classes and think it's ok to share our video lessons with people who are not signed up to the course with us or use our content in their own teaching.
 Not only is this is unethical, it is illegal and amounts to stealing.

 Never Be A Pretender!

 Whether you're learning or about to start your journey into the world of carving or weaving, when you follow the tikanga of honouring your teacher it will not only uphold the mana of your teacher and yourself but it will also speak volumes about how much you respect the skills and knowledge you are learning, passed down through generations.